panzerdp/dmitripavlutin.com/content/posts/116-array-numbers-sort/index.md

 `numbers.sort(comparator)` now correctly sorts the numbers: `[5, 10, 11]`.

-In the sorted in ascrending order array the smaller number is positioned before a bigger one.
-Thus:
+In a sorted in ascrending order array the smaller number is positioned before a bigger one.
+That's the property you need to maintain when coding the comparator function:

 * If `a < b` &mdash; the function returns `-1`, placing `a` before `b` (e.g. `5 < 8`, thus `5` is before `8`)
 * If `a > b` &mdash; the function returns `1`, placing `b` before `a` (e.g. `10 > 3`, thus `3` is before `10`)
 * If `a === b` &mdash; order is not changed.

 The comparator function in the previous example is relatively long.
-Fortunately, the comparator can be simplified by just diffing the arguments:
+Fortunately, it can be simplified by just diffing the arguments:

 ```javascript
 const numbers = [10, 5, 11];